Asian Style- Eggplantplant (Aubergine)

 A delicious and easy Asian-style aubergine dish with a healthy turmeric rice side dish.

 Aubergine is also well known as an eggplant.
-It is a delicate, tropical beautiful flowering perennial plant often cultivated in temperate climates.
-I have several aubergine recipes but this is one of my favorites.
-I made these pan-fried aubergines and later simmered them by combining ingredients to make a spicy sweet and sour sauce that turned out so delicious and they were full of flavour.
-Served with turmeric rice it is a perfect vegan and delicious main dish.
-For more Asian meals why not check out my Asian Bok Choy & Bean Soup or better still a wholesome Easy Thai Jackfruit Curry, Sweet Paprika Spanish-Style Stuffed Eggplants, and Poor Man’s Eggplant Recipe (Berenjenas a lo Pobre) another wonderful eggplant recipe
+It is a delicate, tropical, beautiful flowering perennial plant often cultivated in temperate climates.
+I have several aubergine recipes, but this is one of my favorites.
+I made these pan-fried aubergines and later simmered them by combining ingredients to make a spicy sweet and sour sauce that turned out so delicious and full of flavour.
+Served with turmeric rice, it is a perfect vegan and delicious main dish.
+For more Asian meals, why not check out my Asian Bok Choy & Bean Soup or, better still, a wholesome Easy Thai Jackfruit Curry, Sweet Paprika Spanish-Style Stuffed Eggplants, and Poor Man’s Eggplant Recipe (Berenjenas a lo Pobre), another wonderful eggplant recipe

 Key Ingredients to make this delicious exotic dish